Mount Ord Overlook

 Mandatory Uploads:

-1. Completed and signed Arizona Statement of Citizenship and Alien Status form (2 pages)
+1. Completed and signed Arizona Statement of Citizenship and Alien Status form (SOC) (All applicants must sign form on page 2, Section IV.)

 Optional Uploads:

-1. If doctoral program was not accredited by APA or PCSAS, you must submit a completed Core Program Requirements form.
-You may list applicable graduate courses from a Master’s and/or Doctoral program to fulfill requirements in the categories listed on the form.
+1. If the doctoral program from which you graduated was not accredited by APA or PCSAS, you must submit a completed Core Program Requirements form.
+You may list applicable graduate courses from a Master’s and/or Doctoral program to fulfill requirements in the content areas listed on the form.
 Undergraduate coursework is not acceptable.
 First read the instructions at the top of the form.
 Accuracy is paramount.
-You may wish to submit a course catalog or syllabi to support your choice for content area.
+Application Review Committee members WILL compare the information submitted on this form with your official transcript(s) and historically have issued a Formal Additional Information Request (FAIR) if the form and transcripts do not match.
+This will add at least one month to the substantive review of your application.
+If the title of the course you list does not make it clear that it fits in the content area in which you placed it, you may wish to submit a course catalog or syllabi to support your choice for content area.
+Historically, if the Committee has a question about a course meeting requirements for that content area, a FAIR has been issued, adding at least one month to the substantive review of your application.
+Again, be accurate!

 2. If applicable, documentation for YES answers to professional conduct questions.
 See “Additional Documentation for YES Answers” for details regarding the documents required for your Yes answer(s).
 Your application will not be administratively complete without this appropriate documentation.